Quasiflats in hierarchically hyperbolic spaces: Introduction

 \section{Introduction}

-A classical result of Morse shows that in a hyperbolic space quasigeodesics lie close to geodesics \cite{Morse:fundamentalclass}.
-This raises the question of what constraints exist on the geometry of quasiflats in more general non-positively curved spaces.
+A classical result of Morse shows that, in a hyperbolic space, quasigeodesics lie close to geodesics \cite{Morse:fundamentalclass}.
+This raises the question of what constraints exist on the geometry of quasiflats in more general coarsely non-positively curved spaces.

 A key step in proving Mostow Rigidity is proving that an equivariant quasi-isometry of a symmetric space sends each flat to within a bounded neighborhood of a flat \cite{Mostow:rigidity}.
-Unlike the case of quasigeodesics in hyperbolic space, in general, a quasiflat need not lie close to any one flat.
-Generalizing Mostow's result, in a higher-rank symmetric space an arbitrary quasiflat must lie close to a finite number of flats \cite{EskinFarb,KleinerLeeb:buildings}.
-This result can be used to prove quasi-isometric rigidity for uniform lattices in higher-rank symmetric spaces \cite{KleinerLeeb:buildings}, see also \cite{EskinFarb}.
+Unlike a quasigeodesic in a hyperbolic space, a quasiflat need not lie close to any one flat.
+However, generalizing Mostow's result, Eskin--Farb and Kleiner--Leeb each proved that, in a higher-rank symmetric space, an arbitrary quasiflat must lie close to a finite number of flats \cite{EskinFarb,KleinerLeeb:buildings}.
+This result can be used to prove quasi-isometric rigidity for uniform lattices in higher-rank symmetric spaces \cite{KleinerLeeb:buildings}; see also \cite{EskinFarb}.

-In this paper, we control the structure of quasiflats in a broad class of spaces and groups with a property called \emph{hierarchical hyperbolicity}~\cite{hhs1, hhs2,hhs3}.
-This class effectively captures the negative curvature phenomena visible in many important groups and spaces, including mapping class groups, right-angled Artin groups, CAT(0) cube complexes, most $3$--manifold groups, Teichm\"{u}ller space (in any of the standard metrics), etc.
+In this paper, we explain the structure of quasiflats in a broad class of spaces and groups with a property called \emph{hierarchical hyperbolicity}~\cite{hhs1, hhs2,hhs3}.
+Hierarchical hyperbolicity captures the coarse nonpositive curvature visible in many important groups and spaces, including mapping class groups, right-angled Artin groups, many CAT(0) cube complexes, most $3$--manifold groups, Teichm\"{u}ller space (in any of the standard metrics), etc.

+Hierarchical hyperbolicity generalizes, and was inspired by, theorems about the mapping class group established by Masur--Minsky \cite{MasurMinsky:complex2}, Behrstock \cite{Behrstock:asymptotic}, and others.
+Motivation also comes from Kim--Koberda's work towards obtaining an analogue of some of those mapping class group results in the setting of right angled Artin groups \cite{KimKoberda:curve_graph}.
+To approach other problems, some features of the mapping class group were axiomatized by Bestvina--Bromberg--Fujiwara to great effect \cite{BBF:quasi_tree, BBF:actions}.

+The class of hierarchically hyperbolic spaces is preserved by quasi-isometries, and also includes many examples not on the preceding list: one can readily produce new hierarchically hyperbolic spaces from old.
+In particular, trees of hierarchically hyperbolic spaces satisfying natural constraints (and thus many graphs of hierarchically hyperbolic groups) are again hierarchically hyperbolic~\cite{hhs2,BerlaiRobbio}.
+Groups that are hyperbolic relative to hierarchically hyperbolic groups are again hierarchically hyperbolic~\cite{hhs2}.
+It is shown in~\cite{hhs3} that suitable small-cancellation quotients of hierarchically hyperbolic groups are again hierarchically hyperbolic.

+This article establishes a relationship between some of these examples: in particular, we show that these spaces all admit a very strong local approximation by CAT(0) cube complexes (Theorem~\ref{thm:cubulated_hulls}).
+This allows us to use cubical techniques in new settings.
+For example, it enables application of cubical geometry to mapping class groups.